The LeTs-Care Partners

 Luigi Martignetti

-Since 1999 Secretary General of REVES, Luigi Martignetti has developed specific competences in the field of civic participation, democracy and local governance patterns, with particular reference to public social private partnerships.
-In this context, he participated in the elaboration and implementation of several participatory policy development experiences, at local, national and European level.
 He was among the designers and developers of the REVES-generated “TSR approach” for local participatory context-analysis and policy making.
 Also, since 1997, he has been either managing or supervising European projects financed by the EC under different programmes.
 Luigi Martignetti also contributed as an expert to studies, publications and seminars of organisations and platforms such as the OECD and the European Commission.

-Ms Elisa Mancinelli, Policy advisor.
+Elisa Mancinelli, Policy advisor

-Role in the project: WP5 coordinator.
+Role in the project: Policy and Communication advisor

 Researcher in social sciences and evaluation studies withs 20+ years experience working as evaluator, researcher, project manager in projects/outreach campaigns with universities, independent research centres and NGOs.
 With her research she has been dealing with urgent societal matters such as social communication campaigns and community-based initiatives aimed at preventing hate speech and radicalisation phenomena; innovative measures and pedagogical approaches in education and vocational training programmes for disadvantaged target groups.
-Since 2012, she has been working as a free-lance researcher and project manager, also collaborating in the preparation of project proposals in the framework of national and international calls.
-She has also been carrying out monitoring and evaluation assignments at project level.
-She has a university background in political sciences from the University of Florence (I) and an MA in Advanced European Studies from the College of Europe in Bruges (BE).